Mitchel34/Runoff_Forcasting/README.md

 Accurate runoff forecasting is vital for flood prediction, water resource management, and hydrologic analyses.
 The United States National Water Model (NWM), developed by NOAA, provides short-range runoff forecasts across the continental US.
 However, these forecasts can exhibit systematic and time-dependent errors, especially at longer lead times.
 Recent advances in Deep Learning (DL) offer potential to enhance physically based hydrologic models by post-processing forecasts.
 Sequence models like Long Short-Term Memory (LSTM) networks can learn to predict NWM forecast errors, producing corrected runoff forecasts that align better with observed data.
 This project draws inspiration from Han & Morrison (2022), which combines NWM outputs with observed runoff and precipitation in a DL framework.

 ## Project Goal
-The objective is to apply a Deep Learning technique (e.g., LSTM, GRU, Transformers, or other neural network architectures) to improve NWM short-range runoff forecasting.
+The objective is to apply a Sequence-to-Sequence LSTM model to improve NWM short-range runoff forecasting by predicting forecast errors.
 The tasks include:
 1.  **Preprocessing**: Prepare NWM forecasts and USGS observed runoff data for two US stations.
+Define input sequences using past observations and forecasts.
-2. **Model Development**: Train, validate, and test a DL model to correct NWM forecasts for lead times of 1–18 hours.
+2.  **Model Development**: Train, validate, and test a single Seq2Seq DL model to predict NWM forecast errors for lead times of 1–18 hours simultaneously.
+Use robust time-series cross-validation during hyperparameter tuning.
-3. **Evaluation**: Assess corrected forecasts using standard hydrologic metrics.
+3.  **Evaluation**: Assess corrected forecasts using standard hydrologic metrics and compare against original NWM forecasts and a simple baseline correction model.

 ## Data Description and Usage Rules
 ### Data Sources
 -   **NWM Forecasts**: Hourly short-range forecasts (1–18 h lead times) for two US stations, spanning April 2021 to April 2023.
+Contained in monthly files (`streamflow_*.csv`).
 -   **USGS Observations**: Hourly observed runoff data for the same period.
-- **Optional Inputs**: Precipitation or other meteorological data (e.g., NOAA datasets) if needed for the DL model.
+Contained in `*_Strt_*.csv` files.
+-   **Derived Data**: NWM forecast errors (residuals) calculated as `NWM_forecast - USGS_observation` for each lead time.

 ### Train/Validation/Test Split
-- **Training/Validation**: April 2021 – September 2022
+-   **Training/Validation**: April 2021 – September 2022 (Used for model training and hyperparameter tuning with TimeSeriesSplit).
-- **Testing**: October 2022 – April 2023
+-   **Testing**: October 2022 – April 2023 (Strictly held-out set for final evaluation).

 **Note**: Test set data (October 2022 – April 2023) must not be used during training or validation to prevent data leakage.

 ## Tasks
 ### 4.1 Data Preprocessing
 -   Clean data (e.g., handle missing values, align time steps, convert units).
+-   Calculate NWM forecast errors (residuals) for each lead time.
+-   **Feature Engineering**: Construct sequences for the Seq2Seq model.
+    -   **Encoder Input Sequence**: Use a fixed window (e.g., the past 24 hours) of:
+        -   USGS observed runoff.
+        -   NWM 1-hour lead forecasts.
+        -   Calculated 1-hour lead forecast errors (NWM 1h forecast - USGS observation).
+    -   **Decoder Input Sequence**: NWM forecasts for lead times 1-18 hours issued at the *current* time step (these are the forecasts needing correction).
+    -   **Target Output Sequence**: The *actual* NWM forecast errors for lead times 1-18 hours over the *next* 18 hours.
+-   Scale features appropriately (e.g., using `StandardScaler` fit only on the training data).
-- Split data into training, validation, and testing sets per the specified time frames.
+-   Split data into training+validation and testing sets per the specified time frames.

 ### 4.2 Model Development
-- Choose a DL architecture (e.g., LSTM, GRU, CNN-LSTM, Transformers, or feed-forward networks with temporal features).
+-   **Architecture**: Implement a Sequence-to-Sequence (Seq2Seq) model using LSTM layers for both the encoder and decoder.
-- Train the model to predict NWM forecast errors (residuals) or directly estimate corrected runoff.
+-   **Target**: Train the single model to predict the sequence of NWM forecast errors for lead times 1–18 hours simultaneously.
+-   **Hyperparameter Tuning**: Use `keras_tuner` (e.g., HyperBand or BayesianOptimization) to optimize parameters like LSTM units, learning rate, dropout, etc.
+    -   **Validation Strategy**: Employ `sklearn.model_selection.TimeSeriesSplit` within the KerasTuner search process on the training+validation dataset (April 2021 – September 2022) to ensure robust hyperparameter selection suitable for time-series data.
-- Ensure no future or test data is used during training or validation.
+-   Ensure no future or test data is used during training or tuning.

 ### 4.3 Model Testing and Analysis
-- Evaluate the model on the test set (October 2022 – April 2023).
+-   Evaluate the final tuned model on the held-out test set (October 2022 – April 2023).
-- Generate corrected forecasts for each lead time (1–18 h).
+-   Generate predicted error sequences for each time step in the test set.
+-   Calculate corrected forecasts: `Corrected_Forecast[lead] = NWM_Forecast[lead] - Predicted_Error[lead]`.
+-   **Baseline Comparison**: Implement and evaluate a simple baseline error correction model (e.g., persistence: predict error for lead `L` at time `t+L` as the observed error for lead `L` at time `t`).
 -   Compare corrected forecasts against:
     -   Original NWM forecasts
     -   Observed USGS runoff
+    -   Baseline corrected forecasts

 ## Required Results and Plots
 1.  **Box-plot of Runoff**:
-   - Compare Observed (USGS), Forecasted (NWM), and Corrected (model) runoff for each lead time (1–18 h).
+    -   Compare Observed (USGS), Forecasted (NWM), Corrected (Seq2Seq model), and Corrected (Baseline) runoff for each lead time (1–18 h).
-   - Display three box-plots per lead time, similar to Figure 4 in Han & Morrison (2022).
+    -   Display four box-plots per lead time.

 2.  **Box-plots of Evaluation Metrics**:
-   - Compute and plot for each lead time (1–18 h):
+    -   Compute and plot for each lead time (1–18 h): CC, RMSE, PBIAS, NSE.
-     - Coefficient of Correlation (CC)
-     - Root Mean Square Error (RMSE)
-     - Percent Bias (PBIAS)
-     - Nash-Sutcliffe Efficiency (NSE)
-   - Present metrics as four box-plots (one per metric), each with 18 boxes (one per lead time).
+    -   Present metrics as four box-plots (one per metric), each with 18 sets of boxes (one set per lead time).
-   - Compare NWM and corrected forecasts.
+    -   Compare metrics for the original NWM forecasts, the Seq2Seq corrected forecasts, and the Baseline corrected forecasts.

 ## Deliverables
 ### (a) Technical Report
 - Format: Scientific paper style (e.g., IEEE or hydrology journal).
 - Content:
-  - **Methodology**: Data sources, preprocessing, DL model, and training details.
+  - **Methodology**: Data sources, preprocessing, Seq2Seq model architecture, and training details.
   - **Results**: Required plots, tables, error metrics, and discussion.
-  - **Implications**: Compare model performance to NWM forecasts, discuss challenges and limitations.
+  - **Implications**: Compare model performance to NWM forecasts and baseline correction, discuss challenges and limitations.
 - Include a link to a private GitHub repository with well-documented code (e.g., README.md with instructions to reproduce results).

 ### (b) Class Presentation